wodo-platform/wp-nodejs-demo-microservice/README.md

 > You should increase version number when you need to re-publish a new package version.

-Once the package is published, you can add it to the dependencies list in package.json file.
+Once the package is published, you can add it to the dependencies list in package.json file for other projects.
 In order to retrieve the dependency, you must run **"npm login --scope=@Ywodo-platform --registry=https://npm.pkg.github.com
 "** command at least once in your command prompt.

 ```
 "dependencies": {
-        "@wodo-platform/wodo-nodejs-persistance": "1.0.0",
+        "@wodo-platform/wodo-nodejs-demo-microservice": "1.0.0",

   }
 ```